 Please return this form along with supplementary documentation the Village Finance Department, located at 27 Riverside Road, Riverside, IL 60546.
 Please call the Department with any questions at (708) 447-2700.

 Within two weeks of water meter replacement, residents will receive a final bill on their old meter.
 At that point, the Village will setup a new water meter account.
 All new accounts will be aligned with even numbered months.
 For example, a bill would be received on the 1st of February and due on the 20th.
 The following bill would then be received on April 1st and due on April 20th.
 In addition, the water use on all new accounts will be represented in gallons, not cubic feet, and billed in increments of one thousand (1,000) gallons.

 For residents that are setup with the Village’s direct debit program, also known as autopay, it MUST be setup again for the new water account associated with the new meter.
 This also requires that a NEW invoice cloud account tied to the new water meter be setup if you pay online.
-Please use this link to sign up for autopay or call the Village at (708) 447-2700 for assistance creating the new invoice cloud account.
+Please use this link to sign up for autopay.
+If you have questions, please call the Village at (708) 447-2700 for assistance.

 Size & PressureIt is important to note a larger meter does not equate to increased water pressure; in fact installing a larger meter may actually result in a drop of pressure.
 The significant factor in determining the proper meter size is the number of fixtures in the building.
 By reading the Illinois Plumbing Code page you can get a better idea of the meter size your residence or building requires.

 AppointmentYou can set up an appointment and learn the size and price of the meter you need by calling the Department of Public Works.

 The following link has more information about the frequently asked questions about Water Meter replacement and installation.